-The monastery is located at a beautiful location near the Panagia village, west of the Paphos forest.
+The Chrysorrogiatissa Monastery is located at a beautiful location near the Panagia village, west of the Paphos forest.
 It was founded in 1152 A.D by the monk Ignatios who found the miracle icon of the Virgin Mary in the area of Moulia in Paphos.
 The miracle icon was said to have been painted by the Evangelist Loukas.

 Ignatios transferred the icon to the mountain and built the monastery, to which he dedicated to the Virgin Mary Chrysorogiatissa.
 The monastery’s buildings are dated from 1770 an have an important collection of icons and treasures.
 The church is located at the centre of the monastery.
 The hagiographies which are above the three entrances will impress you.
 The icon of the Christ and the Virgin Mary which is at the monastery is also considered to have been painted by the Evangelist Loukas.
 It is also covered with gold and silver.